ci-compass/cicf/week01-commandline/README.md

     bash: asdf: command not found

 This is the shell telling us that it has no idea how to execute the command `asdf`.
-It could be that we mistyped the command.
+It could be that we mis-typed the command.
 Or maybe the program is not installed.
 Or maybe the program is not where the shell looks for commands to run.